Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 As we have already mentioned, we consider $\Musat$ as the ``primal'' building block for understanding unsatisfiability.
-In general an unsatisfiable clause-set can contain many minimally unsatisfiable sub-clause-sets, called ``MUSs''.
+In general an unsatisfiable clause-set can contain many minimally unsatisfiable \emph{sub}-clause-sets, called ``MUSs''.
 The task of enumerating all of them or at least some ``good'' ones is also of practical importance, to extract more information on the ``causes'' of unsatisfiability.
 A recent overview is \cite{MarquesSilva2012MUS}, while a clean approach to enumerate all MUSs, via hypergraph transversals, is in \cite{LiffitonSakallah2005AllMUS} (the earliest appearance of the underlying observation seems \cite[Theorem 2]{Bruni2003ApprMU}; compare also \cite[Subsection 4.3]{Kullmann2007ClausalFormZII} for generalisations of the fundamental approach).
 See also \cite{KullmannLynceSilva2005Autarkies} for a reflection on various types of such sub-clause-sets, and on the connection to autarky theory (compare Subsection \ref{sec:introLEAN}).
+For non-boolean variables and arbitrary constraints, the problem of finding good or all minimally unsatisfiable sub-constraint-sets is also of importance, and an influential paper is \cite{BaileyStuckey2005MUS} (another source of the above mentioned approach via hypergraph transversals).